Case Study — UX Design

 - Late delivery ruins my schedule timings

-- It's tough to locate the order I placed in the last week
+- It’s tough to locate the order I placed last week

 Sugi is about to complete her HSC Education.
 She loves classical dances and is an Extrovert.
-She attends Dance Classes, Swimming Classes and Tuitions everyday.
-She often prefers ordering food online due to her packed schedule.
+She attends Dance Classes, Swimming Classes and Tuitions everyday and often prefers ordering food online due to her packed schedule.

 Bucky